-- For banks and securities firms, the additional licence may generally be obtained within six months. - With respect to the Swiss Federal Law on Acquisition of Real Estate by Foreign Persons (Lex Koller), the timing depends, in particular, on the location of the real estate in Switzerland and the complexity of the case. - The timing required for obtaining licences in other business sectors significantly depends on the complexity and individual factors of the case.
-The applicable laws generally do not foresee specific approval or waiting periods (with the exception of general merger control proceedings). - Careful planning and a strategic approach are therefore essential for successfully obtaining required approvals in time.
+For banks and securities dealers, the additional licence may generally be obtained within six months.

+With respect to the Swiss Federal Law on Acquisition of Real Estate by Foreign Persons (Lex Koller), the timing depends in particular on the location of the real estate in Switzerland and the complexity of the case.

+The timing required for obtaining licences in other business sectors significantly depends on the complexity and individual factors of the case.
+The applicable laws generally do not foresee specific approval or waiting periods (with the exception of general merger control proceedings).

+Careful planning and a strategic approach are therefore essential for successfully obtaining required approvals in time.

-3.9 Does the review need to be obtained prior to or after closing?
+3.8 Does the review need to be obtained prior to or after closing?
 In the former case, does the review have a suspensory effect on the closing of the transaction?
+Are there any penalties if the parties implement the transaction before approval is obtained?

 The review must generally be completed prior to closing.
-This is also the case for the additional licence for banks and securities firms and for the required approval under the Swiss Federal Law on Acquisition of Real Estate by Foreign Persons (Lex Koller).
+This is also the case for the additional licence for banks and securities dealers and for the required approval under the Swiss Federal Law on Acquisition of Real Estate by Foreign Persons (Lex Koller).